 DIY Advent Calendar Ideas for Kids

 As you know, in order to get something successful and beautiful at the output, you need an input.
-In other words, our head needs information that can be digested, passed through the prism of our own consciousness, and only then can we get down to business.
+In other words, our head needs information that can be digested, passed through the prism of our own consciousness, and only then get down to business.

 Ideas for filling

-- homemade cards with heartfelt wishes;
+- homemade cards with heart wishes;

 - it can be one big gift, disassembled into 24 or more parts so that you can collect it every day and enjoy every new "spare part";